Willow readily grows from willow cuttings making propagation

 Live willow cuttings are available from December to March.
 They

-are 25-30 cm long and vary in thickness depending on the variety
+are 25-30 cm long or 1m long and vary in thickness depending on the variety

 Order now for delivery between December and March.

 Success at growing willows from cuttings depends upon good site